-Subsequent to the initial preparation and implementation of the SMP, each municipality is also required to submit an annual update outlining the steps they are taking to meet the six minimum measures.
+Subsequent to the initial preparation and implementation of the SMP, each municipality must submit an annual update outlining the steps they are taking to meet the six minimum measures.
 Relevant stormwater management measures are summarized below.

-City of New Haven (Permit GSM000030) (from the 2010 Stormwater Management Plan Annual Report)
+City of New London (Permit GSM00111) (from the 2010 Stormwater Management Plan Annual Report)